Cyrodwd/boyfriend-test-fnf/README.md

 In your terminal/cmd:

-First, if you don't have raylib installed on your system:
+First, on Windows to get the .dll of the library, type:
 ```bash
 dub run raylib-d:install
 ```